Mar-wn/Earthquake_Prediction_API/README.md

-# Blood Donation Prediction API
+# Blood Donation Prediction

-* This is an API to run inference against a classification model.
+* This web app runs inference against a classification model.

 * The model predicts whether a donor in certain conditions will donate blood or not.
-A prediction that can be critical in emergencies as it allows for targeting more potential donors, save time and therefore save lives!
+A prediction that can be critical in emergency cases as it allows for targeting more potential donors, save time and therefore save lives!

-* It takes as input: months since first donation, months since last donation, number of donations and total blood donated in cm^3.
+* It takes as input: months since first donation, months since last donation, number of donations and total blood donated in Liters.

-* To try the API, just pull **marwenwn/blood_donation_prediction_api** image from Docker Hub and run it.
+* To use the app, just access [Blood Donation Prediction App]([URL](https://front-m6am.onrender.com)https://front-m6am.onrender.com).